DaGrapix/ml4science/README.md

 The study provided here is part of the ML4physim challenge hosted by IRT-Systemx (see [Codabench page](https://www.codabench.org/competitions/1534/)).
 CFD simulations being very costly, the use of data-driven surrogate models can be useful to optimize the shape of airfoils without paying the cost of expensive simulations.

-Two family of models were implemented and tested here.
+Two families of models were implemented and tested here.
 - First is Packed-ensembles, which are generalizations of Deep-ensembles that allow to lower the number of an Ensemble Method's parameters small.
 - Second is Transformer models, which have created a revolution in the sequence-to-sequence ML field (mostrly NLP).
 A modified version of transformer networks is developed here, where for each simulations, the query tokens are only attended to a subsampled number of value tokens that have been sampled in the pointcloud of the simulation which we'll call the skeleton of the mesh.